Journalist Richard Lewis revealed Thursday documents that show RFRSH Entertainment owns majority shares in Astralis and Heroic.

 Lewis’ most recent report came the same day RFRSH announced the BLAST PRO Series, a six-team, $250,000 Counter-Strike tournament.
 The teams participating have not yet been announced, but it would be a direct conflict of interest if either Heroic or Astralis attend.

 RFRSH has been a controversial Counter-Strike figure since its launch.
 RFRSH patterns itself a “media rights” company that represents Astralis, Heroic and Godsent.
 But multiple journalists uncovered that Sunstone Technology Ventures, a company of which RFRSH CEO and founder Nikolaj Nyholm was a partner, holds a stake in Astralis.
-Lewis intimated RFRSH owned all the teams it represents (and even mentioned the possibility of forming a league), which RFRSH denied.
-They have also issued a bizarre statement in March that it didn’t own any of Astralis, Heroic or Godsent but that it would be allowed to if it saw fit.
+Lewis intimated RFRSH owned all the teams it represents (and even mentioned the possibility of forming a league).
+RFRSH later issued a bizarre statement in March that it didn’t own any of Astralis, Heroic or Godsent but that it would be allowed to if it saw fit.

 UPDATE (12:54 P.M.
 ET): RFRSH founder Nikolaj Nyholm issued a statement to Dot Esports confirming its ownership of Astralis and Heroic.
 RFRSH is also in negotiation about acquiring ownership of Godsent, too.
 The headline has been updated to reflect that change.